Chapter 12.60

 12.60.050 Application process.

 (1) Applications.
-Applicants may request a connection permit as part of an underlying development application, or they may file separately for a connection permit if the connection is being requested without relation to an underlying land use application.
+Applicants may request a permit as part of an underlying development application, or they may file separately for a permit if the connection is being requested without relation to an underlying land use application.
 Applications for phased projects must be based on the entire, complete project rather than each phase.

-(3) Submittal Requirements for Connection Permits.
-If the new development or change in use, combined with the existing use, will generate more than 200 vehicle trip ends during a single day and/or 40 vehicle trip ends during a single hour, each application for a connection permit, whether accompanying an underlying land use application or not, shall include, unless the director waives the requirement, a transportation impact analysis per the city of Longview transportation impact analysis guidelines as approved by the director.
+(3) Submittal Requirements for Permits.
+If the new development or change in use, combined with the existing use, will generate more than 200 vehicle trip ends during a single day and/or 40 vehicle trip ends during a single hour, each application for a permit, whether accompanying an underlying land use application or not, shall include, unless the director waives the requirement, a transportation impact analysis per the city of Longview transportation impact analysis guidelines as approved by the director.

-(a) The design standards and level of service for the functional classification of the roadway that the proposed connection will access;
+(a) The design standards and level of service for the functional classification of the roadway that the proposed connection will access; and

-(c) The city shall have the authority to impose conditions upon the permit to mitigate adverse impacts created by the connection.
+The city shall have the authority to impose conditions upon the permit to mitigate adverse impacts created by the connection.

 (5) Variance from Access Standards.
-The access standards may be modified by the director for a specific connection permit subject to the applicant demonstrating one of the following conditions:
+The access standards may be modified by the director for a specific permit subject to the applicant demonstrating one of the following conditions:

-(a) Topography, right-of-way, existing construction or physical conditions, or other geographic conditions impose an unusual hardship on the applicant, and an equivalent alternative which can accomplish the same access management purpose is available;
+(a) Topography, right-of-way, existing construction or physical conditions, or other geographic conditions impose an unusual hardship on the applicant, and an equivalent alternative which can accomplish the same access management purpose is available; or

-(b) A minor change to a standard is required to address a specific design or construction problem, which, if not enacted, will result in an unusual hardship to the applicant;
+(b) A minor change to a standard is required to address a specific design or construction problem, which, if not enacted, will result in an unusual hardship to the applicant; or

-(c) An alternative is proposed which is equal to or superior to these standards;
+(c) An alternative is proposed which is equal to or superior to these standards; or

 (d) Application of the standards of this chapter to the development would be grossly disproportional to the impacts created.

-If the variance request is for a second or additional access, such requested additional access shall not cause any additional restriction of existing movements to any pre-existing access points of other property within the street corridor(s) affected by the development or proposed connections.
+If the variance request is for a second or additional access, such requested additional access shall not cause any additional restriction of existing movements to any preexisting access points of other property within the street corridor(s) affected by the development or proposed connections.

-(a) Access to the property/parcel cannot meet current access spacing criteria;
+(a) Access to the property/parcel cannot meet current access spacing criteria; and

-(b) The interim access has been evaluated for traffic operations (including queuing) and safety criteria and meets minimum transportation operating conditions and does not create an adverse safety situation, as determined by the director;
+(b) The interim access has been evaluated for traffic operations (including queuing) and safety criteria and meets minimum transportation operating conditions and does not create an adverse safety situation, as determined by the director; and

 (c) The property owner agrees to sign a waiver of the right to remonstrate against the formation of a local improvements district, or similar financing mechanism, created for the primary purpose of providing infrastructure to help create a roadway network that would allow for access to the parcel that meets current access spacing standards.
-Once that infrastructure is in place, the interim access would be closed;
+Once that infrastructure is in place, the interim access would be closed; and

-(d) The property owner records an agreement with the city, county and/or WSDOT to participate in efforts to achieve adequate access that meets access spacing standards to help eliminate the interim access;
+(d) The property owner records an agreement with the city, county and/or WSDOT to participate in efforts to achieve adequate access that meets access spacing standards to help eliminate the interim access; and

 (e) The property owner agrees to vacate (and close) the interim access when an appropriate alternative access is identified and constructed which meets the current access spacing criteria; and

-(f) If the interim access request is for a second or additional access, such requested additional access does not cause any additional restriction of existing movements to any pre-existing access points of other property within the street corridor(s) affected by the development or proposed connections.
+(f) If the interim access request is for a second or additional access, such requested additional access does not cause any additional restriction of existing movements to any preexisting access points of other property within the street corridor(s) affected by the development or proposed connections.

 12.60.060 Access standards.